ksullivan-dev/pokedex/README.md

 NPM version: 9.5.1
 ```

-To run the project locally, please clone the repo and switch to the working branch (`completed-project`).
+To run the project locally, please clone the repo.
 Confirm that you are using the correct Node version then run `npm install`.
 Additional commands are located below.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: